supercollider/supercollider/README_WINDOWS.md

 version is not contained in the default locations of what cmake sees as your current base system, the safest way is to add the path of the Qt-root (parent of bin:lib:include in the targeted Qt tree) to the cmake variable `CMAKE_PREFIX_PATH`.
-This value can be passed in via a cmake command line argument (preceded by `-D`) or as environment variable (`set CMAKE_PREFIX_PATH=X:\Qt...`).
+This value can be passed to cmake with a command line argument (preceded by `-D`) or as environment variable (`set CMAKE_PREFIX_PATH=X:\Qt...`).
 You would usually do that in a shell/command line.
-Qt Creator additionally allows to control the environment from the project settings.
+IDEs additionally allows to control the environment from the project settings.

 If you insist on using official Qt with MinGW, you need to install the MinGW compiled Qt-version, which also comes with the MinGW toolchain (contained in the folder 'Tools').
+Note that currently there only is a 32-bit version available.
 You will then have to decide how to build `portaudio`, which is not distributed as binary by the portaudio team.
 The current svn version (rev 1952) builds nicely with cmake, but only when you use the VS compiler.
 In order to compile with MinGW the supported way, you would have to run a configure script, which requires a unixy environment like msys2.
-Or you could modify the portaudio cmake files to allow building with MinGW too.

 So if you want to go for the simple (i.e. "downloadable") and tested alternatives, there are basically two alternatives: